astronomer/airflow-guides/guides/airflow-sagemaker.md

 - All of the tasks in this DAG make use of a `aws-sagemaker` connection ID to connect to the AWS environment.
 See the Use Case 1 section above for a description and screenshot of an example connection.
 - Some SageMaker operators may require the `AWS_DEFAULT_REGION` to be set in your Airflow environment in addition to a region being specified in the AWS connection.
 If you're running on Astronomer, you can set this variable in the UI or in your Dockerfile (e.g. `ENV AWS_DEFAULT_REGION=us-east-2`).
 - Many of the SageMaker operators require a Role ARN to be provided in the configuration.
-If you don't want to store this directly in your DAG file, you can consider storing it as an Airflow variable.
+If you don't want to store this directly in your DAG file, consider storing it as an Airflow variable.
 - Also mentioned in the Use Case 1 section above, some SageMaker operators require XCom pickling to be turned on in order to work because they return objects that are not JSON serializable.
 To enable XCom pickling, set `AIRFLOW__CORE__ENABLE_XCOM_PICKLING=True`

 This highlights a basic example of how Airflow can be used with SageMaker to automate an end-to-end ML pipeline.
 A natural next step would be to deploy this model to a SageMaker endpoint using the `SageMakerEndpointConfigOperator` and `SageMakerEndpointOperator`, which provisions resources to host the model.
-In general, the SageMaker modules in the AWS provider allow for many possibilities when using Airflow to orchestrate ML pipelines so no matter your use case, Airflow has you covered.
+In general, the SageMaker modules in the AWS provider allow for many possibilities when using Airflow to orchestrate ML pipelines.
+No matter your use case, Airflow has you covered.